Krakau

 Krakau is a municipality in the district of Murau in Styria, Austria.
 It was created on 1 January 2015 when the municipalities of Krakaudorf, Krakauhintermühlen and Krakauschatten were merged.

 Geography

 Krakau lies on a high plateau in the south of the Schladming Tauern.

+Politics

+The municipal assembly (Gemeinderat) consists of 15 members.
+Since the 2025 local elections, it is made up of the following parties: